 Career counselors can be helpful when making complex decisions about career directions.
 They assist in dealing with factors such as family pressures, issues of adequacy, motivation, uncertainty concerning aptitudes or interests, or generalized problems in decision making.
-Visit a Counseling Center office, 8 a.m. to noon and 1 to 5 p.m.:
+Visit a Counseling Center office, 8 a.m. to noon and 1 to 5 p.m. daily, except on Wednesday when counselors are available after 10 a.m.